Xin-Wang1/CITS5506_IOT_Smart_Child_Alert_System/README.md

-# Smart Child Car Seat Alert System
+# *How To Guide* Smart Child Car Seat Alert System
 This project is a low-cost IoT-based system designed to detect a child's presence in a stationary car and trigger alerts through the Blynk application of the parents smartphone as well as through the onboard speaker.

 ## Hardware Setup